usnistgov/OSCAL/docs/content/learn/tutorials/general/extension.md

 This section demonstrates how to reference back matter resources with links.

-In OSCAL specifying a URI fragment in a link's hypertext reference, represented as `#fragment-id`, indicates that the link is referencing an identified object in the OSCAL document's data model.
-This allows a resource to be referenced in the OSCAL document's back matter using the UUID of the back matter resource.
+In OSCAL specifying a bare URI fragment in a link's hypertext reference, represented as `#fragment-id`, indicates that the link is [referencing an object identified](/concepts/uri-use/#linking-to-another-oscal-object) in the context of the OSCAL document's data model.
+This allows a resource to be referenced in the back matter or the current OSCAL document or an imported document using the UUID of a `back-matter` resource.

 {{< tabs XML JSON YAML >}}
 {{% tab %}}